Sinonasal mucosal melanoma

 Remainder of the intracranial structure are unremarkable aside from supratentorial T2 high signal foci, within acceptable limits for age.

-Large mass is favoured to have arisen within the sphenoid sinus, which has slowly expanded with gross bony remodelling, obliteration of the nasopharynx, and mass effect upon the orbital apices particularly on the right.
+Large mass is favored to have arisen within the sphenoid sinus, which has slowly expanded with gross bony remodeling, obliteration of the nasopharynx, and mass effect upon the orbital apices particularly on the right.

 The unusual morphology, with a central non-enhancing heterogeneous component surrounded by a rind of mildly enhancing soft tissue suggests either chronic sinus infection or intrasinus obstructing malignancy with mucocoele formation.
-The former is favoured due to the presence of remodelling rather than destruction suggesting slow growth.
+The former is favored due to the presence of remodeling rather than destruction suggesting slow growth.

 Pituitary macroadenoma, meningioma and esthesioneuroblastoma are felt unlikely due to location and morphology.